Invariant character varieties of hyperbolic knots with symmetries: Invariant character varieties over fields of positive characteristic

 Let us now turn our attention to the subvariety of $X(L)$ which consists in the intersection of $X(L)$ with the hyperplane ${\mathrm tr}(\mu)=2$.
 We remark that it is non-empty since it must contain the character of the holonomy representation of $L$.
 We are interested in its irreducible components of dimension $1$.
 These are in finite number, say $N$, depending on $L$ only, and constitute an affine variety of dimension $1$ that we shall denote $Y$.

-Standard arguments of algebraic geometry show that for almost all (odd) primes $q$, the character variety $X(L)$ as well as its subvariety $Y$ have the same properties over an algebraically closed field of characteristic $q$ they have over the complex numbers.
-In particular $Y$ has $N$ irreducible components.
+Standard arguments of algebraic geometry show that for almost all (odd) primes $q$, the character variety $X(L)$ as well as its subvariety $Y$ have the same properties (like dimension and irreducible components) over an algebraically closed field of characteristic $q$ they have over the complex numbers.
+This follows basically from the fact that the dimension of an affine variety (that is, the maximal dimension of its irreducible components) and its irreducible components can be computed algorithmically (see, for instance, \cite[Chapter 9]{CLoS} for the dimension, and \cite[page 209]{CLoS} for the decomposition into irreducible components).
+In our specific situation we have that $Y$ has $N$ irreducible components.

 \begin{Proposition} For infinitely many periodic knots $K_p$ as above, the character variety $X(K_p)$ ramifies at $p$. \end{Proposition}

 \begin{proof} We start by considering the invariant variety $X(K_p)^\psi$ and show that this variety ramifies at $p$ if $p$ is large enough.
 Indeed, if this were not the case, the above discussion implies that the number of irreducible curves of $X(K_p)^\psi$ should be at least $(p-1)/2$ on one hand and at most $N$ on the other.
 It follows readily that $X(K_p)^\psi$ ramifies at $p$.